Overall Course Requirements

 You may also choose to give more shape and focus to your English major by creating a track.
 See the Tracks webpage.
 Tracks are entirely optional.

-To see the requirements in brief, and to help you plan your program, you can use one of our handy charts, which are slightly different because of the changes in the Core Curriculum.
-See the dowload inks below.
+To see the requirements in brief, and to help you plan your program, you can use our handy Course Planning Chart for English majors under the New Core or the Course Planning Chart for English majors under the old Core.

 Two courses in literature primarily after 1800: one in British/Irish literature and one in American literature.
 One of these courses must be in 19th century literature and one must be in literature after 1900.

-> Pairing a course in American literature to 1900 with a course in British/Irish literature after 1900
+♦ pairing a course in American literature to 1900 with a course in British/Irish literature after 1900; or

 (For a full list of the courses in each area, click on the highlighted text.)